 Capital Intensity Definition

-Capital intensity is the infusion of high amounts of capital in a business or production process and therefore require a higher proportion of fixed assets (land, property, plant, and equipment) to produce goods and services.
+Capital intensity is the infusion of high amounts of capital in a business or production process.
+It therefore requires a higher proportion of fixed assets (land, property, plant, and equipment) to produce goods and services.
 Industries or companies that require such large capital investments are known as capital intensive businesses.
 Some examples of capital-intensive businesses are oil factories, chemical and petroleum plants, power generation plants, aircraft manufacturing, etc.

 Capital Intensity Ratio Formula